-

 About Kylan

 Kylan is a composer, electric guitarist, improviser and digital instrument creator.
 Kylan’s work deals with mess, the beauty of imperfection and he has explored these central concepts through indeterminacy/improvisation, scrambling/destroying musical material and interrogating our relationship to time and memory.
-Technology plays an equally important part of Kylan’s creative practice and many of his pieces either use live electronics or are based on electronic processes.
+Kylan’s work also deals with ways different systems and logic can be used to generate musical results leading him to work with graphic notation, text-based notation and real time audio and visual score generation.

-Kylan’s recent recorded output includes Methods of Crunching which uses objects like butterknives, screwdrivers, and guitar picks to create overwhelming scratching, popping, and rubbing sounds.
-The guitar sounds are then turned into a large-scale cacophony by a program called Data Crasher invented by Kylan.
-He performed the piece at National Sawdust as part of the DBR Lab and at MATA festival 2025.
+Kylan’s recent recorded output includes Specters of Who I Once Was in which the performers improvise atmospheric clouds while recording themselves and then play back their previous performances creating a polyphony of historical time events.
 Kylan’s recent series I’m Just Burning My Memories takes the degenerative sampling practice of artists like the Caretaker and William Basinski as a starting point for compositions based on cycles of reiteration, recomposition and loss of information.
 Smother to Reignite is a piece written for the Hypercube Ensemble in which guitar improvisations were processed using distortion, delay and audio stretching to create textures that were transcribed for saxophone, electric guitar, percussion and piano.

 Kylan is currently a Doctoral student studying composition at Peabody Institute of John’s Hopkins University in Maryland.